[This article was last updated on November 23, 2017]

 Look and Garmin are the two longest-established manufacturers of power-measuring pedals.
 This design allows for easy swapping of the meter between bikes.
 It’s not quite as trivial as just reaching for a pedal spanner, but it’s fairly straightforward.

-Both Powertap and BePro also have pedal-based power meters.
+Both Powertap and Favero also have pedal-based power meters.
 O-Synce has shown a system at trade shows but it has not yet become available.

 Power-measuring pedals offer the ability to measure each leg’s power independently, and some are able to analyse your pedal stroke too.